Chocolate Mint Crinkle Cookies

 - 1 whole stick of butter, softened

-- 1 cup very loosely packed fresh mint leaves (alternatively 1 tsp of pure peppermint extract)
+- 1 tsp of pure peppermint extract or 1 cup very loosely packed fresh mint leaves

 - 2 large eggs